 I’m from Honolulu HI, raised in small town called Waimanalo.
-It is located on the Windward (west) side of Oahu.
+It is located on the Windward (east) side of Oahu.
 I was 22yrs old and unemployed with 2 kids and a girlfriend.
 We lived in a one bedroom apt that was up kept by my girlfriend’s minimum wage job and state assistance.
 I had already worked multiple jobs but because of the lack of work all companies that I worked for either went out of business or downsized.

 I began my generalist work as a means to make a little extra pocket money, but I quickly learned that one of the largest drawbacks was that everyone was looking for cheap labor.
 Customers would ask me to construct large rock walls and other house hold tasks, but they greatly underestimated the quality of work that I was offering .
 I use to call myself the "Home Doctor" because when there was an emergency that pertained to homes, I would do all I could to help and try to keep my prices low; Small pay was acceptable as a single person, but with a family to support, this was unacceptable.